 David created Vermont Family Forests to fill in those big gaps of information and support—an organization with an aim, first and foremost, to conserve forest health and then, if appropriate, to promote careful cultivation of those forests for community benefits, such as firewood, saw logs, and maple syrup.
 Drawing from Wendell Berry͛s assertion that the two great ruiners of private land are ignorance and economic constraint and Aldo Leopold͛’s notion that the absence of a land ethic perpetuates land abuse, David proposed that the three great conservers of family forests are informed landowners, sound economic returns for ecological forestry, and a community-shared land ethic.

 Ever since then, we’ve worked to encourage these three conserving forces.
-In 1996, VFF identified 32 forest landowners—with about 5,000 acres and an excellent history of stewardship—to form a pool of well-managed family-owned forests.
+In 1996, VFF identified 32 forest landowners–caring for about 5,000 total acres–to form a pool of well-conserved family-owned forests.
 VFF incorporated as a non-profit organization in 1998 and became the first forestry group in the world to be independently certified as well-managed through the Forest Stewardship Council.
 One of VFF’s first major commercial projects was supplying local, finished hardwood lumber for Middlebury College’s McCardell Bicentennial Hall in 2000.

 In the years that followed, we undertook many projects with our pool of FSC-certified forests to test and apply the principles of maintaining and enhancing forest health while providing wood for local building projects that is grown and harvested in ways that are restorative, sustainable, efficient, local, and fair (R-SELF).
 In 2008, we moved away from third-party certification, focusing on our own, more stringent forest conservation standards in our work with area forestland owners.